mccaidan/parambiltakehome/README.md

 * The information in the PDF is about one person
 * Security of the third party LLM API is not a concern
 * The input of the PDF can be a command line argument, as it's cleaner than using the input() function
+* Tool won't be run on Windows OS
+* PDF is in same directiory as script

 ## Limitations
 * This tool can only handle one PDF at a time in its current state, but could handle multiple with some minor tweaks